 Using cash is similar to using a bank card in that you have the money.
 When using the debit card, money is getting automatically deducted from your account, and when using cash it’s getting automatically deducted from your pocket.
 However, even though both involve using your own money, they aren’t exactly the same and each has advantages and disadvantages.

 One of the biggest disadvantages to using a debit card is the possibility of identify theft.
 I’ve had my card information skimmed a few times at gas stations, and let me tell you that’s not fun.
 There’s also the possibility that restaurant staff will steal your card numbers when you are paying for food, or add a few extra dollars to tips.
-You have to be smart about using a bankcard and protect yourself to avoid these pitfalls.
+You have to be smart about using a bankcard and protect yourself to avoid credit fraud.